Bharath1910/aurbit/README.md

 - `GET /posts` - It retrieves posts
 - `POST /posts` - It creates a post (A)
 - `GET /posts/:id/comments` - It retrieves the root comments of a post
+- `POST /posts/:id/comments` - Adds a new root comment to the post (A)

 ### /comminity
 - `POST /community/new` - It creates a community (A)

 ### /comments
-- `GET /comment/:id/replies` - Fetches the replies of a comment
+- `GET /comments/:id/replies` - Fetches the replies of a comment
+- `POST /comments/:id/replies` - Posts a reply to a comment (A)